christinna9031/LB-OBS-Resizer/README.md

 OBS Resizer allows you to resize your scenes, nested scenes and their sources with one push of a button.

+**Special thanks goes to [MisterK](twitch.tv/misterk_qc) for migrating the extension to LioranBoard 2.**

 This is extremely useful if you decide to switch to a different video resolution or you often create and share your scene collections with other people who  need them for a different resolution.